AlexanderParker/git-cam/README.md

 # git-cam

 An AI-powered Git commit message generator that analyzes your changes and generates meaningful commit messages using Claude.
-It also performs a quick code review of your changes before committing.
+It also performs a quick code review of your changes before committing, now with enhanced git history context.

 ## Features

 - AI-powered commit message generation
 - Automatic code review before commit
+- **NEW: Git history context** - includes recent commits for better understanding
 - Supports context from user input
 - Handles new, modified, moved, and deleted files